apache/royale-asjs/README.md

 - **Environment variable**

-  On Windows, set **FLASHPLAYER_DEBUGGER** to the absolute path including the filename of the Flash Player Content Debugger executable (e.g. 'FlashPlayerDebugger.exe').
+  On Windows, set **FLASHPLAYER_DEBUGGER** to the absolute path including the filename of the Flash Player Content Debugger executable (e.g. '*FlashPlayerDebugger.exe*').
 Note: the filename of Flash Player Content Debugger can differ slightly between versions.
 Adjust your path accordingly.

-  On the Mac, set **FLASHPLAYER_DEBUGGER** to the absolute path of 'Flash Player.app/Contents/MacOS/Flash Player Debugger'
+  On the Mac, set **FLASHPLAYER_DEBUGGER** to the absolute path of '*Flash Player.app/Contents/MacOS/Flash Player Debugger*'

-  On Linux, set **FLASHPLAYER_DEBUGGER** to the absolute path of 'flashplayerdebugger'.
+  On Linux, set **FLASHPLAYER_DEBUGGER** to the absolute path of '*flashplayerdebugger*'.

 ### Adobe AIR Integration Kit (optional, for SWF output only)